 Many employers have programs that match employee contributions to eligible charities.
 These programs multiply the impact of your gift.
 In most cases, the Friends of Prescott Public Library qualifies for these matching gifts.

 Memorial book funds may be set up in two ways:

 - A memorial endowment fund may be established in the Friends of Prescott Public Library endowment, with the interest on these funds disbursed annually to purchase books as directed by the donor.
 Due to the costs of administering segregated funds, the minimum donation required to establish a memorial book endowment fund (as it is with all other separate endowment funds) is $5,000.

 - Donations may be made by you, your business or your organization to the Friends of Prescott Public Library to make a one-time purchase of books or other library materials (as directed by the donor) in honor of those living as well as those individuals who live on in our memories.

-Books or other library materials purchased as memorial gifts will carry personalized bookplates and will be placed on display at the library just inside the Goodwin Street entrance to the library.
-These memorial items may be checked out immediately and the items in the display will change frequently as new memorial items are acquired.
+Books or other library materials purchased as memorial gifts will carry personalized bookplates and will be shelved within new fiction and nonfiction.
+These memorial items may be checked out immediately.

 The Friends of Prescott Public Library appreciate your donation in helping to provide programs, materials, and books.
 We hope that you will continue to support the library through donations to the Friends.